GLOBAL MARKETS-Oil plunges to 2002 lows, shares sink again

-Oil took another eyewatering 8% tumble on Monday and world shares buckled again as fears mounted that the global coronavirus shutdown could last for months.
-There were some bright spots, with Australian equities posting a standout jump as the government launched a super-sized support programme, but that was about it.
+Oil took another stomach-churning 8% dive on Monday and world shares buckled again as fears mounted that the global coronavirus shutdown could last for months.
+There were some bright spots, with Australian equities posting a standout jump as the government launched a super-sized support programme and Wall Street futures were fractionally positive, but that was about it.

-Japan's Nikkei had led the rest of Asia lower and Europe's main markets slumped by 1.5-2.5% in early trade, adding to what has already been the region's worst quarter since 1987.
+Japan's Nikkei had led the rest of Asia lower and Europe's main markets skidded another 1%, adding to what has already been the region's worst quarter since 1987.
 The rout in oil took crude to its lowest since 2002.
-Brent was at only $22 a barrel by 0815 GMT, hammering petro currencies such as Russia's rouble, Mexico's peso and the Indonesian rupiah by as much as 2%.
+Brent slumped to $22.5 a barrel leaving it down 65% for the year and hammering petro currencies such as Russia's rouble, Mexico's peso and the Indonesian rupiah by as much as 2%.

 It didn't help that the U.S. dollar was back on the climb.
-The euro and pound were both batted back by about 0.6%, leaving the former near $1.1070 and sterling at $1.2350.
-On Friday Britain had become the first major economy to have its credit rating cut because of the coronavirus.
+The euro was batted back by about 0.7%, leaving it near $1.1050 and sterling at went as low as $1.2350 after Britain had become the first major economy to have its credit rating cut because of the coronavirus on Friday.
 "I have been in this business almost 30 years and this is the fastest correction I have seen," Lombard Odier's Chief Investment Officer Stephane Monier said of this year's plunge in global markets.

+Total global deaths from the coronavirus are around 34,000 and the United States has emerged as the latest epicentre, with more than 141,000 confirmed cases and 2,400 deaths.
+U.S. President Donald Trump on Sunday extended his stay-at-home guidelines until the end of April, dropping a hotly criticized plan to get the economy up and running by mid-April after a top medical adviser said more than 100,000 Americans could die from the outbreak.

-Wall Street futures had also backpeddled into the red, having been up as much as 1% in Asia after a late flutter of optimism.
-Australia's benchmark ASX200 registered a late surge, closing 7% up after Prime Minister Scott Morrison unveiled a $130 billion ($79.86 billion) package to help to save jobs.
+Wall Street futures had also back-pedalled, having been up as much as 1% in Asia after a late flutter of optimism.
+Australia's benchmark ASX200 registered a late surge, closing 7% up after Prime Minister Scott Morrison unveiled a $130 billion ($80 billion) package to help to save jobs.

 Most other markets were down but trimmed earlier losses.
-Japan's Nikkei dropped 1.6%, Shanghai blue chips were down 0.9% and there were sharper drops in Southeast Asia, with Singapore' benchmark index down almost 3%.
+Japan's Nikkei dropped 1.6%, Shanghai blue chips fell 1% and there were sharper drops in Southeast Asia, with Singapore' benchmark index down almost 3%.
 JPMorgan now predicts that global GDP could contract at a 10.5% annualised rate in the first half of the year.

 "We continue to mark down 1H20 global GDP forecasts as our assessment of both the global pandemic's reach and the damage related to necessary containment policies," said JPMorgan economist Bruce Kasman.
 As a result, central banks have mounted an all-out effort to bolster activity with rate cuts and massive asset-buying campaigns, which have at least eased liquidity strains in markets.